Akuli/BananaGUI/README.md

 This is a wrapper around the Python Tkinter and GTK+ 3 bindings.
 You can write code using BananaGUI, and then run the same code using any of these toolkits.
 BananaGUI may feature PyQt5 support later.
+BananaGUI requires Python 3.3 or newer.

 ## Hello World!